assen-totin/cdn/README.md

 NB: The metadata for the file will be deleted when using internal authorisation, SQL authorisation or MongoDB.
 In all other cases the authorisation body should delete the metadata (the `http_method` in the authorisation request will be set to `DELETE`).

+# Replication

+You can mirror the CDN in any way desired (e.g., rsync).
+As an alternative, to only transfer files that were changed and to avoid the need to compare both sides file by file, the CDN keeps a change log of all changes.
+The log file is written as plain text file inside the CDN and is rotated on the top of every hour.
+The file name is `<prefix>YYYYMMDDHH` where the date is always in UTC and the prefix can be set in the `index_prefix` configuration options (the default is `aaaaaa`).

+The file is tab-delimited with two fields: single letter for the operation (I - file inserted, U - file updated, D - file deleted) and the ID of the file.

+The remote side may retrieve the list from the previous hour and the fetch the inserted or updated files and also remove the deleted files.
+To do so, put the `cdn_mirror.sh` into the cron and put and configure one config file per remote CDN instance in `/etc/cdn/mirror.d/XYZ.conf`

+To clean up the change log files, put the `cdn_index.sh` into the cron and put and configure its config file `/etc/cdn/index.conf`.

 # Examples

 `unix_socket_server.js` is an example Unix socket server in Node.js which can be used as a skeleton for creating an authorisation body.
 It contains the necessary code minus the actual authorisation part.
 The server can easily be adapted to use TCP socket.